 Below, the presentation left by Caltech about the project.

-To carry out the different tests, the team will place CARL inside a tank, with small jets capable of generating horizontal currents through which to navigate.
+To carry out the different tests, the team will place CARL inside a tank, with small jets capable of generating horizontal currents to navigate through.

 During the tests, we will also take care of regulating and lightening the load of the sensors by CARL.

-When a robot is equipped with tools such as LiDAR or cameras, its ability to stay in the ocean for a long time before having to change the battery becomes quite limited.
-By lightening the load on the sensors, the researchers would be able to increase the usage time of CARL and obtain much better results.
+When a robot is equipped with tools such as LiDAR or cameras, its ability to stay in the ocean for a long time before needing to change the battery becomes quite limited.
+By lightening the load on the sensors, researchers would be able to increase the use time of CARL and obtain much better results.

-CARL's software, given its incredible complexity, could act as a "trailblazer" for other innovative projects.
+CARL's software, given its incredible complexity, could act as a "forerunner" for other innovative projects.

-Last year, Dabiri's group - still the same group - published research on the use of electric zapping to control the movements of a jellyfish .
+Last year, Dabiri's group - still the same group - published research regarding the use of electrical zapping to control the movements of a jellyfish .

-Adding a CARL-like chip would allow researchers to better guide jellyfish across the ocean.
+Adding a chip similar to CARL's would allow researchers to better guide jellyfish through the ocean.

 Unlike robots, jellyfish would have no depth limits, they could reach virtually any place.